-As part Queering the Archives, we will feature conversations and podcasts with various people undertaking work and projects that feature LGBT+ voices and representation.
-My first conversation is with musicians and vocalists Rufus Elliot and Rylan Gleave about their work with OVER/AT and their new EP, “Folk’s Songs”.
+As part of the Queering the Archive project, we will feature conversations and podcasts with various people undertaking work and projects that feature LGBT+ voices and representation.
+My first conversation is with musician, Rufus Elliot, about the work with OVER/AT and the new EP, “Folk’s Songs”.

 “FOLKS’ SONGS is a new E.P. from the trans music-making world of OVER/AT.
 It comprises three exclusive, newly commissioned audio pieces by three Scotland-based trans, non-binary, or other gender-minority artists: new songs for/by/with the Folk.
 It is unlike any trans music-making which has come before it in Scotland.”

 Rufus is a composer and musicians and founder and producer of OVER/AT, “a trans nonbinary and gender diverse music making world” that works directly with Scottish and Scotland based trans, nonbinary, and gender diverse musicians.
 OVER/AT is designed to empower and create imaginative responses from trans voices.
-It commissioned three artists to make pieces, responding to the idea of the trans voice.
-This included Malin Lewis, Harry Josephine Giles, and Matthew Arthur Williams.
-They each made completely different responses to that idea that made up the EP of “Folk’s Songs”.
+It commissioned three artists to make pieces and they each made completely different responses to that idea that made up the EP of “Folk’s Songs”.

 Listen to the podcast here: